When planning for parenthood, it is sometimes too easy to focus solely on a woman’s health and her ability to conceive and carry a healthy pregnancy.

-- Smoking can damage the DNA of sperm and heavy smoking increases the risk of the child developing leukaemia.
+- Smoke.
+Smoking can damage the DNA of sperm and heavy smoking increases the risk of the child developing leukaemia.
 In any case, since it is essential for a woman not to smoke before or during pregnancy, this is a good way to show support.
 As for alcohol, just keep it moderate.

 What are the differences in preconception health for men and women?

 The preconception period is an exciting time in any relationship and one where mutual support can be a significant benefit.
 For the best chance of getting pregnant, both you and your partner need to be in good health and so in general, the advice about not smoking, keeping a healthy weight and regularly exercising applies equally to both partners.